 Joint decisions are part and parcel of parenting.
 Hell, the journey often kicks off with the joint decision to start a family.
 From there, couples face a steady march of choices What should we name our baby?
 Should we move closer to family?
 Do we have another child?
 What color do we paint the nursery?
 What show do we watch in the one hour of silence we have before we both conk out?

+The questions march onwards from there.
 But making decisions together as parents can be difficult.
 The sheer number of choices that need to be made and the stakes involved in each can overwhelm.
 The turbulence of the last few years hasn’t made it any easier — doctors are sounding the horn about “decision fatigue”, where near-constant risk assessment affects people’s ability to make choices.

 “Difficult decisions already put people in a vulnerable place, and they’re more difficult to make during times of stress,” says Silva Depanian, a licensed marriage and family therapist and certified anger management counselor in the Los Angeles area.
 “When we’re generally stressed, we’re in survival mode, so we’re more defensive and panicky.”